natcap/natural-capital-footprint-impact/README.md

 - `nitrogen_retention_service`: Nitrogen that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
 - `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
 - `nature_access`: The number of people within 1 hour travel distance of every pixel.
-- `kba_within_1km`: Binary value indicating whether each pixel is within 1 kilometer of a Key Biodiversity Area (KBA) or not.

 Please see the **Data provided for you > ecosystem service data** section below in this document for more information about these layers, including layer-specific licensing information.